idangal11/Recipes-Website-Front-End/README.md

 ## Introduction

-The Grandma's Recipes project is a recipe search system designed to provide users with access to a diverse database of recipes.
+The Recipes project is a recipe search system designed to provide users with access to a diverse database of recipes.
 Users can view recipe details, preparation instructions, and even save their favorite family recipes.
 The project is divided into frontend and backend components, each fulfilling specific requirements set by the client.

 ## Requirements